Signs of universality in the behavior of elastic $\textit{pp}$ scattering cross-sections at high energies: Cross-sections and dimensionless parameters

 This is very close to the experimental value for \textit{pp} collision [24] (see Fig. 2)

 From (7) it is easy to find the minimum value for other ratios, for example,

-So, we see that the dimensionless parameter $ \xi_{1}$ determines not only the ratio of the masses of the lightest meson and the lightest baryon but also the minimum values of the intensity of inelastic interaction and $(\sigma_{\mathrm{el}}/\sigma_{\mathrm{tot}})_{pp}$.
-It is very likely that the ratio of the real to imaginary part of the elastic scattering amplitude in the forward direction, $ \rho(s)$, is also bounded by the value of $ \xi_{1}$ (see Fig. 3)
+We see that the dimensionless parameter $ \xi_{1}$ determines not only the ratio of the masses of the lightest meson and the lightest baryon but also the minimum values of the intensity of inelastic interaction and $(\sigma_{\mathrm{el}}/\sigma_{\mathrm{tot}})_{pp}$.
+Current experimental data also do not exclude that $\xi_{1}$ may be an upper bound for the ratio of the real to imaginary part of the elastic scattering amplitude in the forward direction, $ \rho(s)$, (see Fig. 3)